Leah Williamson: 2015

 On 8 January, Williamson won the England Women's Youth Player of the Year award.
 Before the start of the 2015 FA WSL, on 31 March, Williamson signed her first professional contract with Arsenal.
 On 26 April, she was named the 2014–15 PFA Young Women's Player of the Year.
+Speaking about Williamson following the award, then-Arsenal head coach Pedro Martinez Losa said “I’ve worked with some of the top players in the world like Kelly Smith and Abby Wambach and when you work with them day by day, you realise what this player can do.
+Leah is made for big challenges and big things.”
 Williamson scored her first goal of the season in a convincing 3–0 home victory over Watford in the League Cup on 23 July.
 Williamson was a key figure in the club's victorious League Cup campaign, after the quarter final win over holders Manchester City, who had beaten Arsenal in the final, Williamson said, "I think Arsenal as a football club have won a lot of trophies in the past and we wanted to keep winning silverware for the club.
 Even with the younger players in the squad we all thought we have got to win, the morale was certainly high before the game.
 Last year’s final was always in the back of our mind and we know how good a side City can be.
 After going 1–0 up it was all about defending which we managed to do and it was a great result for us.
 I think we can win the cup as we have won it three times but we have to keep on focusing on the next game."
+Having appeared in 13 out of the club's 14 WSL matches in the 2015 season, on 31 July 2015, it was announced that Williamson had signed a new long-term contract with Arsenal.

 2016

 Williamson helped her team reach the 2016 FA Women's Cup final, which Arsenal won by a 1–0 margin over Chelsea.
+On 16 June 2016, Arsenal announced that she had successfully undergone surgery on her ankle.